-MOHR is the principal government agency that implements, administers, and monitors ALMPs in Malaysia.
-Between 2009 and 2017, the average of the ministry's development expenditures was about RM1.4 billion, or 1.1% from the total development expenditures (Figure 2.50 and Figure 2.51).
-Meanwhile, the operating expenditures account of RM0.7 billion or 0.4% of the total operating expenditures.
-In 2017, operating expenditures for Training Services and Skills Development were RM0.3 billion and RM0.1 billion, respectively.
-The government's total expenditure on social assistance that year was RM26.7 billion.
+MOHR is the principal government agency that implements, administers, and monitors ALMPs in Malaysia15.
+Between 2009 and 2017, the ministry's development and operating expenditures were about RM1.5 billion and RM0.7 billion, respectively-or 1.1% and 0.4% of total federal development and operating expenditures (Figure 2.50 and Figure 2.51).
+In 2017, operating expenditures for Training Services and Skills Development were RM0.3 billion and RM0.1 billion, respectively16.
+The government's total expenditure on social assistance that year was RM26.7 billion17.

 ALMPs differ between countries as they address different challenges in the labour market.
 Generally, public expenditure dedicated to ALMPs is lower than PLMPs, as the cost and coverage of PLMPs are usually higher.
 PLMPs expenditures are about 70% of total labour market spending in Northern America, Asia, and the Pacific, and 60% in European countries.
 Meanwhile, ALMPs are generally higher in Sub-Saharan countries (Pignatti and Van Belle, 2018).
-In 2012, it was estimated that most of Malaysia's social protection expenditure was spent on social insurance (pensions and PLMPs), followed by social assistance and labour market programmes-each at 3.7%, 0.4% and 0.03% of the GDP per capita, respectively (Figure 2.52).
+In 2012, it was estimated that most of Malaysia's social protection expenditure was spent on social insurance (pensions and PLMPs), followed by social assistance and labour market programmes-each at 3.7%, 0.4% and 0.03% of the GDP per capita18, respectively (Figure 2.52).

-&lt;sup>15 Based on the agency's roles and responsibilities that are associated with ALMPs, such as; "To plan and develop human resource through control and labour market analysis to formulate policies relating to employment, development of a skilled workforce and productivity linked wage system ...; To create job opportunities and job placement ...; To update and implement National Vocational Training Policy and strategies that will fulfil the training needs in the private sector ..." among others.
+15 Based on the agency's roles and responsibilities that are associated with ALMPs, such as; "To plan and develop human resource through control and labour market analysis to formulate policies relating to employment, development of a skilled workforce and productivity linked wage system ...; To create job opportunities and job placement ...; To update and implement National Vocational Training Policy and strategies that will fulfil the training needs in the private sector ..." among others.
 Based on MOHR (Nd).

-&lt;sup>16 Based on operating expenditure for 020200 Perkhidmatan Latihan and 020300 Pembangunan Kemahiran, under 020000 Kemajuan Guna Tenaga Manusia in Federal Government Financial Statements, 2017 in AGD (2017).
+16 Based on operating expenditure for 020200 Perkhidmatan Latihan and 020300 Pembangunan Kemahiran, under 020000 Kemajuan Guna Tenaga Manusia in Federal Government Financial Statements, 2017 in AGD (2017).

-&lt;sup>17 See Annex 1 of this Blueprint.
+17 See Annex 1 of this Blueprint.

-&lt;sup>18 Expenditures for each programme w normalised to their number of potential beneficiaries (ADB 2016b).
+18 Expenditures for each programme w normalised to their number of potential beneficiaries (ADB 2016b).